titsaa/lfcs/domains/1-essential-commands/b.md

 Boolean conditions for searching by permission mode:
 - `-perm mode`: file's permission bits are exactly mode (octal or symbolic)
-- `-perm -mode`: all of the permission bits mode are set for the file
+- `-perm -mode`: at least the permission bits mode are set for the file
 - `-perm /mode`: any of the permission bits mode are set for the file.

 Audit a system to find files with root SUID/SGID: